dbm-network/mods/extensions/dbm_dashboard/README.md

 > [Glitch Tutorial](https://youtu.be/Ey5R1IdV9FA)

 ## Step 1
 > Download the needed files.
-You can download them through CMD if you have git installed.
-After you have downloaded the files, unzip them and paste them into your bots extensions folder. <br> <code>git clone https://github.com/greatplainsmodding/extensions/raw/master/dbm_dashboard/dbm_dashboard_extension.zip</code>
+You can clone them through CMD if you have git installed.
+After you have downloaded the files, unzip them and paste them into your bots extensions folder.

 ## Step 2
 > Open DBM and navigate to <code>Extensions < DBM Dashboard</code> Place your ID in the field where it says <b>Owner ID</b>.